abdullahthewebbee/Python-RestApi/README.md

-# Basic REST API in Python
+# Basic REST API in Python.

 Example of how to create a basic REST API in Python.